RunDMC2/ClubCODEPomoDojo/CONTRIBUTING.md

 - Now, click the **"Contribute"** button on GitHub to make a pull request to our main repository.
 - Make sure to include a descriptive name for your pull request, outlining what was changed in your commit(s).
 If you're solving an issue #, try to include the issue number in the pull request name

-# Great job submitting a Pull Request, a Tech lead will look over your code and send you updates if anything needs further refinement.
+# Great job submitting a Pull Request, a Development lead will look over your code and send you updates if anything needs further refinement.
 Thank you for contributing to PomoDojo!